ubernostrum/django-flashpolicies/docs/index.rst

 sites.
 Cross-domain policies are represented by an XML file format, and this application generates and serves the appropriate XML.

+In many cases, the same policy file will also be understood by Microsoft's Silverlight browser plugin.

 In the simplest case, you'll just set up one URL pattern, pointing the URL ``/crossdomain.xml`` to the view :func:`flashpolicies.views.simple` and passing a list of domains from